CV-Carlos/ACME-Employee-payments/README.md

 	- Employee is a class, contains the employee name and his/her worked hours.
 	- Then we need a class that reads the employee information and process the payment, another class

+Based on current results, there are going to be 3 main classes
+View: Main method - customer facing, in charge of input and output
+	- Uses a helper class for input sanitization
+Controller: In charge of calculations, it responds to user requests and store any change on the model, in this case the employee entry
+	- May need helper classes for date creation and date calculations
+Model: Not a real "model" has it is not permanent but it store the employee information.